 Setting up your Google Analytics Property for ThunderTix

 First, we need to find the public web address of your events on ThunderTix.
 This address takes the form of combining your account or venue name with the ThunderTix URL, for instance, https://YourAccount.thundertix.com.
 To locate this web address, login into your ThunderTix account.
-Next, hover over Account in the black menu bar, and click on Display Settings.
+Next, head to your Public Display Settings, and click Edit Public Display.
 Your subdomain is listed at the top of the page under Public Display Options.

 - First of all, sign in to your Google Analytics account, then go to the Admin section.